gvellut/tppss/README.md

 ## Library

-### Linux

-To install just the library, on Linux, launch:
+To install just the library, launch:

 ```console
 pip install tppss
 ```

-### Windows and macOS
+### RasterIO

-Unfortunately, for those platforms , the `rasterIO` library is not available in binary form on PyPI like on Linux.
+Depending on your Python version and platform , the `rasterIO` library may not be available in binary form on PyPI.
 It is recommanded to use Conda to first create an environment then install TPPSS with:

 ```console
 conda install -c conda-forge rasterio